What is Confluence? The complete guide for beginners

 There aren't any tiers in Confluence Data Center, but the pricing does vary depending on the number of users.

 Based on 10,000 users, Confluence Data Center costs $230,000 per year.
-Bear in mind that this doesn't account for extra costs your organisation incurs, such as maintenance and server costs.
+This doesn't account for extra costs, such as maintenance and server costs.

 What can you use Confluence for?